 The combinations are endless, and we've come up with a few ideas for creations and types of support suitable for round cabochons.
 But above all, let your creative spirit run wild and have fun!

-Citrine jewelry is usually made of pink or yellow gold, but it's also perfect for metals such as silver or white gold.
+Citrine jewelry is usually made in pink or yellow gold, but it also works well with metals such as silver or white gold.

 A 13-year wedding anniversary coming up?
 Perfect timing, it's Citrine's nuptials !

-It also serves as a lucky charm for November natives.
+It's also a good luck charm for November natives.

 Now for the answer to your burning question: